Frizto/API_FrenetExamProject/README.md

 ## Introduction
 - Welcome to the FRENET Exam project!
 This document provides a comprehensive guide to setting up and running the application.
 It includes instructions for setting up the database, configuring the environment, running the application, and more.
+- This project is an Tech Project API made with clean architerure, Mediator and CQRS patterns, it has Unit/Integration tests, auto generated documentation, external API requests, identity system with JWT token auth etc...

 ## Prerequisites
 Before you begin, ensure you have the following software and tools installed: